 To find out more visit The Green Blue website where there are practical tips and advice you can follow to reduce your impact on the environment whilst boating.

 In order to assist and encourage recreational boaters in locating and using pump-out facilities within the UK, The Green Blue has produced a series of maps covering both inland and coastal areas.
 These are divided into regions and give both the location and contact details for each provider.
-Regional maps and further advice and information on this issue can be found in The Green Blue Pump Out Directory.
+Regional maps and further advice and information on this issue can be found on The Green Blue Marine Environmental Facilities Map, which includes details of places offering pump-out, grey water disposal, and other facilities.

 The basic principles are: